louismullie/temp-data/markdown_final/c1cae2a8-74c1-edd6-2e9c-c5b911cef3fa.md

 As several reports have shown that RLS could be induced by quetiapine, we tapered Miss A off quetiapine and valproic acid.
 However, even with ziprasidone as monotreatment, her symptoms of RLS persisted.

-Given the patient’s amelioration of psychotic symptoms with ziprasidone, treatment with ziprasidone was maintained but with a reduced dose of 120 mg daily (40 mg three times a day during meals).
+Given the patient's amelioration of psychotic symptoms with ziprasidone, treatment with ziprasidone was maintained but with a reduced dose of 120 mg daily (40 mg three times a day during meals).
 The day after we reduced the dosage, the patient reported minimal discomfort in bilateral legs in the afternoon, which was relieved with massage within an hour.
 She reported sufficient sleep at night after tapering down the dose of ziprasidone.
 The patient rated her symptoms as Mild (9 points in total) at this time using the IRLS.
-Several days later, Miss A’s psychotic symptoms were resolved, and she was thus discharged home.
+Several days later, Miss A's psychotic symptoms were resolved, and she was thus discharged home.

 ---

 ### Causes, consequences, and treatments of sleep and circadian disruption in the ICU: an official American Thoracic Society research statement [^9910cc49].
 American Journal of Respiratory and Critical Care Medicine (2023).
 High credibility.

-Pharmacologic treatment for intensive care unit (ICU) sleep and circadian disruption (SCD) is characterized by limited guideline support and mixed evidence: There are “no ICU guideline recommendations supporting the use of a pharmacologic treatment to improve ICU SCD,” yet medications are “frequently prescribed,” with “Melatonin … the most commonly prescribed medication, followed by ramelteon and quetiapine.”
-In ICU sleep-bundle trials, “only two allowed use of pharmacologic sleep aids,” and usage was “relatively uncommon” at 16% and 7%, so these studies did not establish sleep impact.
-Two large randomized controlled trials (RCTs) of melatonin “showed no association … with improvement in delirium and conflicting results regarding sleep outcomes” by RCSQ and nursing observation.
-Ramelteon has been reported to improve both sleep-related and delirium endpoints, dexmedetomidine shows “mixed” sleep-promotion results potentially related to measurement methods, and suvorexant was associated with a lower incidence of delirium but no differences in sleep endpoints versus no suvorexant after adjustment.
+Pharmacologic treatment for intensive care unit (ICU) sleep and circadian disruption (SCD) is characterized by limited guideline support and mixed evidence: There are "no ICU guideline recommendations supporting the use of a pharmacologic treatment to improve ICU SCD," yet medications are "frequently prescribed," with "Melatonin… the most commonly prescribed medication, followed by ramelteon and quetiapine."
+In ICU sleep-bundle trials, "only two allowed use of pharmacologic sleep aids," and usage was "relatively uncommon" at 16% and 7%, so these studies did not establish sleep impact.
+Two large randomized controlled trials (RCTs) of melatonin "showed no association… with improvement in delirium and conflicting results regarding sleep outcomes" by RCSQ and nursing observation.
+Ramelteon has been reported to improve both sleep-related and delirium endpoints, dexmedetomidine shows "mixed" sleep-promotion results potentially related to measurement methods, and suvorexant was associated with a lower incidence of delirium but no differences in sleep endpoints versus no suvorexant after adjustment.

 ---